 When to see a doctor

-See your doctor if areas of your skin, hair or eyes lose coloring.
+See your doctor if areas of your skin, hair or mucous membranes lose coloring.
 Vitiligo has no cure.
-But treatment may help to stop or slow the discoloring process and return some color to your skin.
+But treatment might stop or slow the discoloring process and return some color to your skin.

 Skin layers and melanin

 Melanin is a natural pigment that gives your skin its color.
 It's produced in cells called melanocytes.

 Vitiligo occurs when pigment-producing cells (melanocytes) die or stop producing melanin — the pigment that gives your skin, hair and eyes color.
 The involved patches of skin become lighter or white.
 It's unclear exactly what causes these pigment cells to fail or die.
 It may be related to:

 - A disorder of the immune system (autoimmune condition)

 - Family history (heredity)